Scarecrow (Oz)

 The Scarecrow is a character in the fictional Land of Oz created by American author L. Frank Baum and illustrator W.W.
 Denslow.
 In his first appearance, the Scarecrow reveals that he lacks a brain and desires above all else to have one.
 In reality, he is only two days old and merely naïve.
 Throughout the course of the novel, he proves to have the brains he seeks and is later recognized as "the wisest man in all of Oz," although he continues to credit the Wizard for them.
-He is, however, wise enough to know his own limitations and all too happy to hand the rulership of Oz, passed to him by the Wizard, to Princess Ozma, and become one of her trusted advisors, though he typically spends more time having fun than advising.
+He is, however, wise enough to know his own limitations and all too happy to hand the rulership of Oz to Princess Ozma and become one of her trusted advisors, though he typically spends more time having fun than advising.

 Character biography

 In The Wonderful Wizard of Oz

 In Baum's classic 1900 novel The Wonderful Wizard of Oz, the living scarecrow encounters Dorothy Gale in a field in the Munchkin Country while she is on her way to the Emerald City.
 He tells her about his creation and of how he at first scared away the crows, before an older one realized he was a straw man, causing the other crows to start eating the corn.
-The old crow then told the Scarecrow of the importance of brains.
+The old crow then told the Scarecrow about the importance of brains.
 The "mindless" Scarecrow joins Dorothy in the hope that The Wizard will give him a brain.
 They are later joined by the Tin Woodman and the Cowardly Lion.
 When the group goes to the West, he kills the Witch's crows by breaking their necks.
 He is torn apart by the Flying Monkeys and his clothes thrown up a tree, but when his clothes are filled with straw he is back again.
 After Dorothy and her friends have completed their mission to kill the Wicked Witch of the West, the Wizard gives the Scarecrow brains (made out of bran, pins and needles – in reality, a placebo, as he has been the most intelligent of the group all along).
 Before he leaves Oz in a balloon, the Wizard appoints the Scarecrow to rule the Emerald City in his absence.
 He accompanies Dorothy and the others to the palace of the Good Witch of the South Glinda, and she uses the Golden Cap to summon the Winged Monkeys, who take the Scarecrow back to the Emerald City.

 His desire for a brain notably contrasts with the Tin Woodman's desire for a heart, reflecting a common debate between the relative importance of the mind and emotions.
 Indeed, both believe they have neither.
 This philosophical debate between the two friends as to why their own choices are superior; neither convinces the other and Dorothy, listening, is unable to decide which one is right.
 Symbolically, because they remain with Dorothy throughout her quest, she is provided with both and need not select.